nvivek1/online-cloud-compilers/README.md

 # online-cloud-compilers

-NOTE: This is a submission of our Mini project on "ONLINE CLOUD COMPILERS "
+NOTE: This is a submission of our Mini project on "ONLINE CLOUD COMPILERS ".

-This is the implementation of compilers using python/django
+This is the implementation of compilers using python/django.

+It supported Languages to execute are.
+1)c.
+2)c++.
+3)java.
+4)python.

 In this project contains and implemented with a HTML, JAVA Script, CSS, and python & DJango.